LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # WolverineFramework

 WolverineFramework is a little and very complete Script allowing you to install and use basic Cybersecurity tools !
 The Script is constantly updated, so don't forget to pull the Framework frequently by doing `cd /etc && sudo rm -r WolverineFramework && sudo git clone https://www.github.com/lecoqhardi/WolverineFramework.git && cd ~ && clear && echo "Update Complete !"` !
-(I advise you to run again /etc/WolverineFramework/Install.sh when there is an update with `bash /etc/WolverineFramework/Install.sh`).
+(I advise you to run again /etc/WolverineFramework/Install.sh when there is an update with `bash /etc/WolverineFramework/Install_deb.sh` or `bash /etc/WolverineFramework/Install_arch.sh`).

 # How it works ?